-(1) Personnel expenses were capitalized for the periods ended March 31, 2022 and March 31, 2021.
+(1) Majority of the personnel expenses were capitalized for the periods ended December 31, 2022 and December 31, 2021.
 Non-capitalized personnel expenses belong to Aclara Resources Inc. and are not directly related to the project executed in subsidiary Ree Uno SpA.

-5 Exploration expenses and other income
+5 Exploration expenses and other (expenses) income